mkitti/dis-utilities/README.md

 ![DIS system architecture](DIS_architecture.png?raw=true "DIS system architecture")

 The DIS system is based on a MongoDB database with collections to persist DOIs, ORCIDs, and project mappings.
 Python programs are used for ETL and updates.
 A Flask-based application provides user interface, visualizations, and a REST API.

+### Python command line programs
+The Python programs in the "sync" and "utility" sections of this repository are meant to be run from the Unix command line, preferably from inside a Python virtual environment.
+To see which command line parameters may be specified for programs, use --help:

+    my_venv/bin/python3 update_dois.py --help

+### Common command line parameters
+Most of the command line programs have a set of common parameters:

+- --manifold: used to specify the MOngoDB database manifold (dev or prod)
+- --write: actually write to the database.
+If not specified, no rows will be updated in the MongoDB database
+- --verbose: verbose mode for logging - status messages are printed to STDOUT - this is chatty
+- --debug: debug mode for logging - debug messages are printed to STDOUT - this is chatty in the extreme